-In the standard model of cosmology the dark matter represents 85~\% of the matter in the Universe.
-An increasing number of experimental evidences from local to cosmological scales support this hypothesis.
-At the local scale, a dense dark matter halo should surround the Milky Way.
-Due to the relative motion of the solar system with respect to the galactic dark matter halo, a WIMP flux should be detected on earth.
-The WIMP (Weakly Interacting Massive Particle) is a massive dark matter particle candidate ($m_{\mathrm{WIMP}} \sim (1-100\,\mathrm{GeV})$) interacting by weak and gravitational interactions.
-The direct detection search strategy goal is the energy spectrum measurement of nuclear recoils produced by WIMP scattering on detector target nuclei in order to constrain the dark matter particle properties.
-Direct detection experiments such as LUX~\cite{Akerib2014}, Xenon~\cite{Aprile2012,Aprile2013}, EDELWEISS~\cite{EDELWEISSCollaboration2012}, PandaX~\cite{Xiao:2014xyn}, CDEX~\cite{Liu:2014juh},CDMS~\cite{Agnese}, COUPP~\cite{Behnke2011} and KIMS~\cite{Lee2014} put constrains on the WIMP mass, Spin Independent (SI) and Spin Dependent (SD) cross-section.
-One major limitation of these search strategies arises from the neutron background.
-Indeed, the neutrons, colliding elastically with the target nuclei will produce the same searched signal in the detector, a nuclear recoil with a few tenths of~keV of kinetic energy.
-The directional detection search strategy, first proposed in 1988~\cite{Spergel1988} is based on the WIMP event distribution expected to have an excess in the direction of motion of the Solar system.
-It induces a dipole-feature in the WIMP-induced recoil distribution~\cite{Billard:2009mf}, whereas the background distribution~\cite{Mei:2005gm} is expected to be isotropic in the galactic rest frame or completely uncorrelated with respect to the motion around the galactic centre.
-Several directional features provide an unambiguous difference between the WIMP signal and the background one, dipole~\cite{Billard:2009mf}, ring-like~\cite{Bozorgnia:2011vc} and aberration~\cite{Bozorgnia:2011tk}, that may be used to: exclude dark matter~\cite{Billard:2010gp,Henderson:2008bn}, discover galactic dark matter with a high significance~\cite{Billard:2009mf,Billard:2011zj,Green:2010zm} or constrain WIMP and halo properties~\cite{Billard2010,Alves:2012ay,Lee:2014cpa,O'Hare:2014oxa}, depending on the WIMP-nucleon cross section.
-It has also been recognized as the ultimate detection strategy to search for dark matter beyond the neutrino floor~\cite{Billard:2013qya,Grothaus:2014hja,Ruppin:2014bra}.
+The directional detection strategy, first proposed in 1988~\cite{Spergel1988} is based on the fact that the WIMP event distribution is expected to have an excess in the direction of the Solar system motion with respect to the galactic center.
+It induces a dipole feature in the WIMP-produced NR distribution~\cite{Billard:2009mf}, whereas the cosmic-ray and $(\alpha,n)$ induced background distributions~\cite{Mei:2005gm} are expected to be isotropic in the galactic rest frame or completely uncorrelated with respect to the motion around the galactic center.
+Several directional features from different backgrounds would display unambiguous differences with the WIMP signal: dipole~\cite{Billard:2009mf}, ringlike~\cite{Bozorgnia:2011vc} and aberrations~\cite{Bozorgnia:2011tk}.
+They may be used to either exclude dark matter~\cite{Billard:2010gp,Henderson:2008bn}, discover galactic dark matter with a high significance~\cite{Billard:2009mf,Billard:2011zj,Green:2010zm} or constrain WIMP and halo properties~\cite{Billard2010,Alves:2012ay,Lee:2014cpa,O'Hare:2014oxa}, depending on the WIMP-nucleon cross section.
+It has also been recognized as the ultimate detection strategy to look for dark matter beyond the neutrino floor~\cite{Billard:2013qya,Grothaus:2014hja,Ruppin:2014bra}.